open-contracting-extensions/ocds_procedure_extension/README.md

 # Procedure

-This extension adds a block to decribe the procurement procedure.
+This extension adds a block to describe the procurement procedure.

 ## Legal context